Štip: Antiquity

 It is probable that the capital of the Paeonian royal house was in the area of Astibus (Astivos, Άστιβος in Ancient Greek).

-The Paeonians were situated in the region west of the fertile river Axius basin, around the 5th and 4th centuries BC.
+The Paeonians were situated in the region west of the fertile Axius river basin, around the 5th and 4th centuries BC.
 The two tribes that lived along the river Astibo, an estuary to the Axius, were the Derrones, named after their god of healing, Darron, and the Laeaeans, who minted their own heavy coins as a sign of their sovereignty following the example of the Greek city-states on Chalkidiki.
 Although these tribes were heavily weakened by the Persian invasion of 480 BC, led by King Xerxes I, they remained a formidable power and a well-organized people, renowned for the production of their exceptionally heavy coins with emblems including domesticated specimens of the wild aurochs for which Paeonia was also famous.
-They were absorbed into the Macedonian empire by Alexander I before 360 BC.
+They were absorbed into the Macedonian Empire by Alexander I before 360 BC.

 The area itself is first mentioned in the writings of the historian Polien from the 3rd century BC, who talks of a river named "Astibo" which is presumed to be the river Bregalnica today.
 Polien also states that the Paeonian emperors were crowned in Astibo.

 The first mention of a settlement dates to the reign of Roman emperor Tiberius (14-37 AD), when Estipeon is mentioned as an important settlement in the Roman province of Paeonia and the second stop on the Roman road from Stobi to Pautalia.

-In the 6th century, the Slavs raided the Balkans and destroyed the Byzantine settlement, and the Slavic tribe of Sagudats permanently settled the area.
+In the 6th century, the Slavs raided the Balkans and destroyed the Byzantine settlement, and the Slavic tribe of Sagudates permanently settled the area.

-In the 9th century, Cyril and Methodius crossed this region and Christianized it, on their way to Great Moravia.